Updated: Jan 26

 We don’t ever visit this world or use feathers from it again, so should this scene be cut?
 I don’t think so.
 Sometimes, as Rowling and Townsend prove, it’s good to slip a little gratuitous magic into the storyline for a comic pause in the action and to do more world-building along the way.

-* Alex Hiam is the author of Silent Lee and the Adventure of the Side Door Key, which Kirkus Reviews calls "A pleasant take for readers who want a female-centric Happy Potter story,” and Midwest Book Review calls "original and delightfully entertaining.”
-Silent Lee and the Oxford Adventure are now available at all fine online retailers.
+* Alex Hiam is the author of Silent Lee and the Adventure of the Side Door Key, which Kirkus Reviews calls "A pleasant take for readers who want a female-centric Happy Potter story,” and Midwest Book Review calls "original and delightfully entertaining.” – Alex Hiam, author of Silent Lee and the Secret of the Side Door Key are available on Amazon.